anthonyringoet/vscode-copy-active-files/README.md

 # Copy Active Files

-A VS Code/Cursor extension that copies the relative paths of all open files with an "@" prefix.
-Improvement over built-in "File: Copy path of active file"
+A VS Code/Cursor extension that copies the relative paths of all open files with an `@` prefix, ideal to get them all to an external AI coding agent like Claude Code.
+Improvement over built-in `File: Copy Path of Active File`.

 ## Usage